vMotion Permissions (and Denials) in Microsoft Licensing 2013

 Here is another takeaway: This is good information to keep in mind when you are trying to decide whether or not to get SA.
 Repeat after me: “SA is not just version upgrades.”
 Most of the time, SA gives you additional use rights for that product.
 And if you are virtualized, the vMotion rights included with SA could help you take full advantage of your server farm and save you some headaches along the way.

-This material is based on information from Microsoft available here, and here.
+This material is based on information from Microsoft available on the website

 But unless you need something to help you fall asleep tonight, my advice would be to take my word for it.